All Episodes

 I'm just telling you, his supporters love it.

-It's the kind of uh people associate with decisiveness, courage or what have you.
+It's the kind of action that people associate with decisiveness, courage, or what have you.

-But it's more than anything, it's it's Trump showing he's not gonna take anything from anybody.
+But it's more than anything, it's Trump showing he's not going to take anything from anybody.

 And so many people that support Trump are sick and tired of having to take it, having been told we have to take it, have leaders that take it and don't shut it down and react to it.